-Belcarra has a partially developed network of municipal trails and pedestrian corridors and has several unopened road allowances that if developed could improve local circulation and connections to the regional greenway network.
+Belcarra has a partially developed network of municipal trails and pedestrian corridors that if developed could improve local circulation and connections to the regional greenway network.
 There is an opportunity to work with other jurisdictions to connect the Belcarra Park Greenway to the proposed Sasamat Greenway in the future.
 Belcarra's existing municipal trails and pedestrian corridors are shown on Figure 4 - Parks and Recreation Map.